-In compliance with the Codes and global best practices, the Board ensures that the Directors have access to independent professional advice where they deem same necessary to discharge their responsibilities as Directors.
-The Bank also provides the Directors with sufficient resources to enable them to execute their oversight responsibilities.
-Independent consultants engaged during the year under review include:
+In compliance with the Codes and global best practices, the Board ensures that the Directors have access to independent professional advice when they deem same necessary to discharge their responsibilities as Directors.
+The Bank also provides the Directors with sufficient resources to enable them execute their oversight responsibilities.

+Independent consultants engaged during the review period include: